January 24 is National Peanut Butter Day. This sticky and delicious food is so loved that it is given its own national day.

 Soft and Chewy Peanut Butter Cookies

-Grab a glass of milk and dig into some of these soft and chewy peanut butter cookies.
+Grab a glass of milk and make a batch of these soft and chewy peanut butter cookies.
 They are amazing!

 Ingredients